kingston-hackSpace/ESP32/enterprise_wifi.md

 ## Instructions for connecting to enterprise wifi.

 ### STEP 1
 In the arduino IDE download the esp32 board package by espressive.
-If using the V2 feather board, Make sure you use 'Adafruit Feather ESP32 V2' as board.
-If you're using the ESP32-S3 feather board, use 'Adafruit feather ESP32-S3 no PSRAM'.
+If using the V2 feather board, Make sure you use **'Adafruit Feather ESP32 V2'** as board.
+If you're using the ESP32-S3 feather board, use **'Adafruit feather ESP32-S3 no PSRAM'**.
 Select the Serial port that corresponds to the USB device.

 ### STEP 2
 If you're using enterprise wifi for the first time, download the esp32wifiEnterprise custom library.
 Go to manage libraries and search.
 To test, load the 'Basic Connection' sketch from the examples.